 - Incoming materials should be used only according to regulations and must be inspected before processing and should not be accepted in case they are known to contain physical, chemical or microbiological contaminants

-- Packaging design and material needs to be food grade and should provide adequate protection to minimize contamination, prevent damage and provide for labelling requirements.
+- Packaging design and material needs to be food grade and should provide adequate protection to minimize contamination, prevent damage and provide for labeling requirements.

-- Water that comes in contact with food must be potable like that used for processing, for making ice and steam. .Any water that is re-circulated must be treated
+- Water that comes in contact with food must be portable like that used for processing, for making ice and steam. .Any water that is re-circulated must be treated

 FBOs must have in place and maintain